 Students will be removed from the regular school setting or ISS when deemed appropriate.
 They will not be allowed to attend classes, be on school grounds without administrative approval, attend extra-curricular or co-curricular activities taking place at non-school locations and/or participate in any school functions while under suspension.
 Students will be allowed to complete, for credit, work assigned while under suspension.
-In order for students placed on short term OSS to receive their assignments, they must attend Thursday Night School as assigned by an administrator.
-Completed work must be returned to the Night School instructor.
-Any work not completed, will be given to the student to take home and must be completed and turned in on the date the student returns to school.
-Students who do not make adequate progress on work while attending Night School or who do not attend Night School will forfeit their opportunity to receive credit for the work assigned during their suspension.
-Arrangements for students placed on long term OSS will be determined on an individual basis.

 Students are prohibited from being within 1,000 feet of school if serving a suspension for an act of violence, drug-related activity, or specified offenses.